'Get used to me': Postmaster evokes Trump style in Biden era - WTMJ

 Such frustrations were new.
 A Pew Research Center poll released before DeJoy took over found that 91% of Americans had a favorable view of the post office.

-“I think the postmaster general’s intentions were good but the implementation was far less so,” said John McHugh, a former Republican congressman from Ohio who now heads the Package Coalition, an advocacy group of businesses that rely on package delivery.
+“I think the postmaster general’s intentions were good but the implementation was far less so,” said John McHugh, a former New York Republican congressman who now heads the Package Coalition, an advocacy group of businesses that rely on package delivery.
 “I’d like to think he’s learned his lesson.”

 The Postal Service lost $87 billion over the past 14 budget years, according to the Government Accountability Office.
 While much of the budgetary concerns stem from a 2006 law requiring the agency to fully fund costly retiree health benefits for the next 75 years, the post office has also been hurt by an inevitable, internet-fueled decline in mail volume.
 That was exacerbated by the pandemic.

-Note: This story has been corrected to show that McHugh is a former congressman from New York, not Ohio.